Georges266/Geomanage/README.md

 Special thanks to:
 - Project advisors and mentors
-- Team members who contributed
+- Open-source community for tools and libraries (Leaflet.js, PHPMailer, scikit-learn)
-- Open-source community for tools and libraries
+- Surveying engineering professionals for domain expertise

 ---